dacr/code-examples-manager/README.md

 which compare locally available examples with already published ones in order to find what it should do (add, update, do nothing).

-All my code examples (my programming knowledge base) are now shared using this tool, you can take a look to [my public gists overview on github][mygists] to illustrate the publishing work achieved by CEM.
+All my notes and code examples (my programming knowledge base) are now managed using this tool, you can take a look to [my public gists overview on github][mygists] to illustrate the publishing work achieved by CEM.